ataibarkai/SemanticType/Readme.md

 	"JarJar" : "Hillary Clinton",
 ]

-// Each spy carries a jetpack which can carry a maximum load of 220 lbs. let jetpackMaximumLoad_1: Double = 220.0
+// Each spy has a jetpack which can carry a maximum load of 220 lbs. let jetpackMaximumLoad_1: Double = 220.0

 ```